Hands-On Training for High School Students

 Start the process of establishing an Articulation Agreement by contacting us by email at: email@example.com

 During Articulation Day, college faculty, college administrators, and secondary teachers work collaboratively to review, approve and articulate courses.
-Find your active articulated courses see the 2018-2020 CTE Course Articulation Directory
+View the articulation directories below to find your active articulated courses.

 - Mission College CTE Course Articulation Guide for Adult School and High School Teachers